vmkdaily/vFlux-Stats-Kit/README.md

 you will interact with are located in the public folder.
 Nothing is truly `public`, this is just module talk.

 ## Step 5.
 Copy the `Fluxor` folder
-Locate the folder called Fluxor.
+Locate the folder called `Fluxor`.
 This contains all of the components of the PowerShell module.
-Determine which user will be running the stats collections and copy the Fluxor folder to the
-$HOME directory (or any other location you prefer for your PowerShell modules).
+Determine which user will be running the stats collections and copy the Fluxor folder to the `$HOME` directory (or any other location you prefer for your PowerShell modules).

 ## Step 6.
 Optional - Open the scripts in an editor
-There are preferences sections in the Begin block of each script.
+There are preferences sections in the `Begin` block of each script.
 Customize as desired and then take a backup of your Fluxor folder (i.e. send to a zip).
-There is no need to customize values if you use runtime parameters such as Server, Credential, etc.
+There is no need to customize values if you use runtime parameters such as `Server`, `Credential`, etc.

 ## Step 7.
 Launch PowerShell
-We support any flavor, so launch-away (PowerShell.exe, pwsh, pwsh-preview, etc.).
+We support any flavor, so launch-away (`PowerShell.exe`, `pwsh`, `pwsh-preview`, etc.).

 ## Step 8.
 Import the Fluxor Module
 Point to the Fluxor folder to import the module with Import-Module.